 All of this was a set-up to the Pac-8 Championships on the Cut two weeks later with a return trip to Henley on the line.
 On a glorious spring day, the lightweights, freshmen, and JV's all rowed to convincing victories, the frosh winning by over ten seconds over the Bears as compared to their experience on the Estuary in late April.
-But the Bear varsity came to race, and midway through the event had a half length on a surprised Husky squad.
-Entering the Cut, the Bears brought their stroke rate up, but the Huskies slowly began to move up, until by the bridge the boats were locked in a classic dual to the death.
+But the reconfigured Bear varsity came to race, and midway through the event had a half length lead.
+Entering the Cut, the Bears brought their stroke rate up, but the Huskies responded and began to move as the boats went under the Montlake Bridge, the two teams locked in a duel to the death.
 "Did we win?" asked Mike Hess of cox John Stillings after gaining enough strength to talk.
 "Yes" said Stillings, and then Hess fell over backward.
-"I'm under a lot of strain" mumbled Erickson after this exceptional race by both teams, won by the Huskies by about four feet.
-Hess's comment afterward was "everything was hurting".
+"I'm under a lot of strain" mumbled Erickson after this rip-up-the-script race by both teams, won by the Huskies by about four feet.
+Hess's comment afterward: "Everything was hurting.
+Everything".

 1978 was a classic Dick Erickson year: two international trips, four separate overseas venues and races, an undefeated regular season for the varsity and a dominant freshmen squad.
 But it was also clear from the San Diego and Pac-8 results that the collegiate rowing scene was growing increasingly competitive, particularly on the west coast.
 In that atmosphere - and with leaders like Hess, Umlauf, and Stillings graduating - Erickson had to know the "strain" he was under was probably not going away.